Sustainable forestry is everyone's business

 Let's work together to help forests adapt to climate change by making them more resilient and protecting biodiversity.
 Let's act through sustainable forest management!

 On a global scale, forests store about 8 billion tons of CO2 annually.
 However, our global emissions were about 40.6 billion tons of CO2 in 2022, an increase of one percent compared to 2021.
-While forests act as carbon sinks, this alone cannot stop global warming.
+While forests act as carbon sinks, this alone cannot stop climate change.
 We must therefore combine sustainable forest management with a drastic reduction in our emissions.

 What is forest biodiversity?